w3nl/typeorm/docs/data-source-options.md

 ## `mysql` / `mariadb` data source options

--   `url` - Connection url where perform connection to.
+-   `url` - Connection url where the connection is performed.
 Please note that other data source options will override parameters set from url.

 -   `host` - Database host.